rashiyamani-collab/pratice-1/README.md

-# 01-03-scheduled-triggers
+# 01_06-caching-between-workflow-runs
-Use these files to test a scheduled trigger.
+Use these files to demonstrate caching between workflow runs.

 1. Create a new repo.
+1. Add the files from this directory to the root of the new repo.
-2. Upload the file `nightly-build.yml` into the `.github/workflows` directory in the new repo.
+1. Move the follwing files into the `.github/workflows` directory in the new repo:
-3. Once the file is commited, the workflow should be triggered by a `push` event.
-4. Confirm the workflow completes and creates an artifact.
-5. Modify the schedule in the workflow to run more frequently than once per day to see the results of the schedule.
-6. Review the results of the workflow triggered by a schedule and compare it to a workflow triggered by a push.
+    ```
+    build-hugo-no-cache.yml
+    build-hugo-with-cache.yml
+    ```
+1. On the **Actions** tab, use the dispatch trigger to run each workflow.
+1. Wait until the workflows complete.
+Make a note of the time it took the worflows to run.
+1. Re-run each workflow using the dispatch trigger.
+1. Compare the new runtime of each workflow.
+The runtime for the cached workflow should be reduced in comparision to its previous run.